cockroachdb/docs/v2.1/initialize-a-cluster.md

 2. Make sure the `client.root.crt` and `client.root.key` files for the `root` user are on the machine.

-3. Run the `cockroach init` command with the `--certs-dir` flag set to the directory containing the `ca.crt` file and the files for the `root` user, and with the `--host` flag set to the address and port of the current node:
+3. Run the `cockroach init` command with the `--certs-dir` flag set to the directory containing the `ca.crt` file and the files for the `root` user, and with the `--host` flag set to the address of the current node:

     {% include copy-clipboard.html %}
     ~~~ shell
-    $ cockroach init --certs-dir=certs --host=<address of this node>:26257
+    $ cockroach init --certs-dir=certs --host=<address of this node>
     ~~~

     At this point, all the nodes complete startup and print helpful details to the [standard output](start-a-node.html#standard-output), such as the CockroachDB version, the URL for the Admin UI, and the SQL URL for clients.